Frequently Asked Questions

-Unless you plan to bring your own equipment, your class will include a paddleboard, paddle, anchor, leash and (PFD).
+Unless you plan to bring your own equipment, your class will include a premier GLIDE paddleboard, paddle, anchor, leash and PFD.
 Wear comfortable, supportive clothing that you don’t mind getting wet in.
 Wear plenty of sunscreen.
-Also wear a hat.
-If you wear sunglasses, you might donate them to the lake.
+Also wear a hat and sunglasses you place little value you in as you might be donating them to the lake.
 Bring a towel, flip flops, water and refreshing snacks to enjoy after class.
 There's a chance you could get wet so also bring a change of clothes.
-No personal items, such as cell phones, will be brought to class.
+No personal items, such as cell phones and purses, will be brought to class.
 Leave all personal belongings secured in your car*.
 Enjoy your connection to the water!
-Photos of your class will be taken and shared with you after class.

 *Please note that Dragonfly Paddle Yoga is NOT responsible for lost or stolen items while on the water or left in vehicles.

 There are 'outdoor' bathrooms, aka Port-o-Lets.
 We will provide you with hand sanitizer.

 ~ Is it difficult to stay on the board doing the poses?